 When you sell apps through the Windows Store, we assess a Windows Store fee.
-For apps that generate less than $25,000 in sales, this fee is 30%.
-After the app generates its first $25,000 in sales, the fee on the subsequent revenue drops to 20%.
-These fees are officially defined in the App Developer Agreement.
+In most cases, this fee is 30%.
+Fees are officially defined in the App Developer Agreement.
 Always review that document if you have any questions.

 The Windows Store fee is applied to all app sales collected by the Windows Store, including in-app purchases.
 There is no fee applied to commerce that takes place outside of the Windows Store, such as using your own commerce engine or a third-party transaction provider.

 The price tier sets the sales price in all the countries where you choose to distribute your app.
 You can offer your app for free, or you can pick a price that customers must pay to acquire your app.
-Price tiers start at 1.49 USD, with increments starting at .50 USD.
-The increments increase as the price gets higher.
-These same price tiers apply to in-app purchases.
+Price tiers start at .99 USD, with additional increments (1.29 USD, 1.49 USD, 1.99 USD, and so on).
+The increments between price tiers increase as the price gets higher.

 Each price tier has a corresponding value in each of the more than 60 currencies offered by the Store.
 We use these values to help you sell your apps at a comparable price point worldwide.
 However, due to changes in foreign exchange rates, the exact sales amount may vary slightly from one currency to another.

 Keep in mind that the price tier you select may include sales or value-added tax that your customers must pay.
 Your app proceeds are based on the pretax amount (that is, the price tier minus any included taxes).

 If you sell your app in multiple markets, we'll convert all app sales to your currency at the time we issue payment.